apdavid/SpliZ_plotting/README.md

 ## Output

 Output should be created in the `outpath` directory.
 For each gene and 3' or 5' end, there should be a boxplot, dotplot, and annotation plot.
 There is also a tsv with the exact coordinates of the annotation plot.

+You can see examples of these plots in the `example_output` folder.